The VA loan, intended to help military members secure a home, may inadvertently become a hindrance when interested in a foreclosed property.

 To receive an MPR waiver, both the borrower and the lender must agree on the request being made, and the property must be livable in terms of both safety and structure.

 While an inspection isn’t required on a VA home loan, those looking to purchase a foreclosed home would be wise to get one anyways.
 Home inspections look deeper into the property and can raise concerns that an appraisal would not identify such as foundation cracks, electrical and plumbing issues and the condition of the roof.

 The offer of zero down payments has made the VA loan popular among service members.
 But property sellers, especially those selling foreclosed homes, are sometimes wary of the VA loan appraisal and inspection process.
-This process can at times be difficult if the foreclosed property has any defects that the VA requires the property seller to fix before the home can be approved.
+This process can be difficult if the foreclosed property has any issues that the VA requires the seller to fix before the home can be approved.